ZhuochengHe/vera-aws/README.md

 # Vera

-Local cloud emulators for AWS and GCP — build and test infrastructure on your machine, no account required.
+We are on a mission to build high-fidelity local emulators for cloud, and have started off with AWS and GCP (currently for corresponding compute services).
+Now anyone can build and test infrastructure on your machine, no account required.

 Check out the [Vera website](https://project-vera.github.io/) for more information.